 Welcome To The Venice Carnival

 Up to 3,000,000 visitors visit the Carnival of Venice, Italy every year.
-They come from around the world to see the splendors of Italy and enjoy a centuries old carnival tradition.
+They come from around the world to see the splendors of Venice and enjoy a centuries old carnival tradition.

 The Venice Carnival presents an opportunity to see the best art museums, European architecture, food and also the baroque Venice Carnival costumes and masks.
 As a result, visitors have it all for 2 weeks every year at the Venice Carnival.